bahniks/bureaucracy_customizable/README.md

  Data save to folder *Data*.
  You can extract the data to a long format by running *extract_data.pyw*.
  It is also possible to extract data from multiple data folder this was (e.g. from folder from different stations).

+ # Help
+ If you want any help with the program, don't hesitate to contant me at: bahniks@seznam.cz You can also find more about me and my work at [my website](http://bahniks.com/).